COMMUNITY IMPACT

 My Fellow Minnesotans,

-Thanks to the support of the Minnesota State Legislature, our Age-Friendly Minnesota Council and community partners are working hard to invest in powerful public and private partnerships that engage older people and our communities in advancing the social, economic, environmental and lifestyle changes needed to influence health and longevity for us all.
+Thanks to the prior support of the Minnesota State Legislature, our Age-Friendly Minnesota Council and community partners are working hard to invest in powerful public and private partnerships that engage older people and our communities in advancing the social, economic, environmental and lifestyle changes needed to influence health and longevity for us all.

 Sherrie Pugh, Chair